 When you talk with a lawyer in his office, you may hear him or her talk about all sorts of wonderful things the lawyer promises to do for you - all sorts of countersuits that will be filed, all sorts of things the lawyer will say to defend you.
 The lawyer can sound like a smart, caring, effective person.

 But then you may find, when it comes to the actual legal filings, or the lawyer's performance in the courtroom, your lawyer is suddenly a wimp and an idiot.
-He only argues about trivial matters, and forgets to mention the most important evidence about why you are innocent or right.
+He or she only argues about trivial matters, and forgets to mention the most important evidence about why you are innocent or right.

 If the lawyers don't play along with this game, they may suffer the destruction of their careers, or even be railroaded into prison.

 This is also how so many poor people and minorities are sent to prison, even though they are completely innocent.
-They are shoved into accepting a "plea bargain", with no jury trial, by the lies and deceptions of a "public defender lawyer", who is trying to hold onto his job.
-If the "public defender" does not cooperate with the judge and prosecutors in railroading poor people into jail, he can be pushed out of work, or even suffer worse revenge, like being disbarred or jailed on false charges himself.
+They are shoved into accepting a 'plea bargain', with no jury trial, by the lies and deceptions of a 'public defender' lawyer, who is trying to hold onto his job.
+If the 'public defender' does not cooperate with the judge and prosecutors in railroading poor people into jail, he can be pushed out of work, or even suffer worse revenge, like being disbarred or jailed on false charges himself.

-It is almost impossible to find radical, bold, brave lawyers like there were in an earlier day, or like you imagine from television and movies.
-The judges don't allow such lawyers to survive very long.
+In fact, it is essentially impossible to find radical, bold, brave lawyers like there were in an earlier day, or like you imagine from television and movies.
+The author of this FAQ is living proof of that.
+The judges don't allow honest, brave lawyers to survive very long.
 Such lawyers have been successfully suppressed, disbarred, jailed, or otherwise intimidated and constrained.